fhcrc/microbiome-demo/README.md

 ### [SQLite](http://www.sqlite.org/)

-Sqlite3 is only necessary for one part of the demo.
+[SQLite3](http://www.sqlite.org/) is only necessary for one part of the demo.
 It is already installed on recent OS X macs.
-If you want to install it on an Debian/Ubuntu system (e.g. the QIIME virtual box) just drop a
+If you want to install it on an Debian/Ubuntu system (e.g. the QIIME virtual box) just run an

     sudo apt-get install sqlite3